amccorkl/PWA-text-editor/Develop/README.md

 ## Contributing Guidelines
 Code of Conduct outlined in the [Contributor Covenant](https://www.contributor-covenant.org/).

- > _**Note:** Any contributions are understood to be under the same MIT that covers the project.
-If this is a concern please contact me._

 ## Tests
 There are currently no tests written for this application.